orgordin/vuejs-avataaars/README.md

 The following props can be passed to the component:

-The default state is random :)
+The default state is random for all props :)
+### Random
+random: true/false

 #### accessoriesType
 - Blank